 Seaweed Rice Balls

-I have low tolerance to spicy food, but cannot help to fulfill my cravings towards Korean food.
-We all know that Koreans love a good spicy dish and use chili peppers in a number of dishes, and one of them is Dakgangjeong.
+I have a low tolerance to spicy food but cannot help to fulfill my cravings towards Korean food.
+We all know that Koreans love a good spicy dish.
+They use chili peppers in a number of dishes, and one of them is Dakgangjeong.
 Dakgangjeong (닭강정) is a deep-fried crispy chicken dish glazed in a sticky, sweet, and spicy sauce.
 I made this dish after watching a Korean variety show called Youn’s Kitchen.
 Seaweed Rice Balls is basically a tongue saver to relieve the spiciness of the sauce.

 Seaweed Rice Balls